TheLartians/PEGParser/README.md

 target_link_libraries(myProject PEGParser)
 ```

+## Project goals

+PEGParser is designed for ease-of-use and rapid prototyping of grammars with arbitrary complexity, and builds its parsers at run time.
+So far no work has been invested on optimizing the library, however it runs fast enough to be used in several production projects.

-## Performance
+## Time complexity

 PEGParser uses memoization, resulting in linear time complexity (as a function of input string length) for grammars without left-recursion.
 Left-recursive grammars have squared time complexity in worst case.
 Memoization can also be disabled on a per-rule basis, reducing the memory footprint and allowing context-dependent rules.